Techdee

 How to Spot a Phishing Email

 The biggest clue is usually the sender’s address.
-Often, these will appear suspiciously close but not quite right (like [email protected] may be [email protected]), which should set off alarm bells immediately.
+Often, these will appear suspiciously close but not quite right (like Numbers@gmail may be Numbers1@gmail), which should set off alarm bells immediately.

 Additionally, if there are typos in the body of the message or strange requests for personal information like a bank account or Social Security number—this should also raise suspicion.
 Legitimate companies won’t typically ask for such sensitive information via email alone.